mazh-io/benchmark-engine/README.md

 - **401 Unauthorized**: Check that your API keys are correct in `.env`
 - **400 Bad Request**: Verify model names are correct for each provider
 - **Database Errors**: Ensure Supabase credentials are correct and schema is applied
+- **TTFT/TPS showing None**: This may happen if streaming fails or first token isn't detected.
+Check provider API status.
+- **Logs not appearing**: Ensure `logs/` directory exists and has write permissions

+### Check Logs

+All errors are logged to `logs/benchmark_engine_YYYYMMDD.log`.
+Check this file for detailed error information.

 ## Notes